 Strengthening public R&D capacity and infrastructures

-Although many PRIs became corporate entities as part of the reform of the S&T system in the early 2000s, PRIs still dominate China’s public research and are strongly oriented towards applied and experimental R&D (Panel 4).
-The government issued “Opinions on Deepening the Reform of the Scientific and Technological System in September 2015 to speed up the building of a national system of innovation, including reporting instruments and an advanced management system for research achievements.
-The latest round of PRI reforms aims to clarify the roles of the three types of PRI (commercial innovation, social welfare and basic research), and to establish appropriate governance, management and funding mechanisms to fulfil their missions.
+Although many PRIs became corporate entities as part of the reform of the S&T system in the early 2000s, PRIs still dominate China’s public research and are strongly oriented towards applied and experimental R&D. The government released the Implementation Plan on Deepening the Reform of the Scientific and Technological System in September 2015 to speed up the building of a national system of innovation, including reporting instruments and an advanced management system for research achievements.
+The latest round of PRI reforms aims to clarify the roles of the three types of PRI (commercial innovation, social welfare and basic research) and to establish appropriate governance, management and funding mechanisms to help them fulfil their missions.
 The Medium- and Long-Term Plan for Key National Technology Infrastructure Construction (2012 30) aims to develop research infrastructure in the life sciences, environmental science, materials science, space science and other fields.

-Although China has the world’s largest pool of human resources for S&T, the tertiary-qualified share of the population is still extremely low (Panel 1t).
+Although China has the world’s largest pool of human resources for S&T, the tertiary-qualified share of the population is still extremely low.
 Furthermore, China lacks world-class researchers.
-Both the Thousand Talents Programme approved by the Organisation Department of the Chinese Communist Party and the 100 Talents of the Chinese Academy of Sciences aim to attract and retain top-tier academics, including from overseas.
-The National Plan for Science and Technology Talent Development (2010-20) addresses the business sector’s need for innovative personnel, by supporting mobility of the highly skilled and by investing in innovation platforms and national key labs to cultivate talented, leading R&D personnel.
+Both the Thousand Talents Programme and the CAS 100 Talents programme aim to attract and retain top-tier academics, including from overseas.
+The National Plan for S&T Talent Development (2010 20) addresses the business sector’s need for innovative personnel by supporting mobility of the highly skilled and by investing in innovation platforms and national key labs to cultivate talented, leading R&D personnel.
 Living allowances and funding for postdoctoral research in enterprises are provided as well.

-China’s science and innovation systems are weakly linked to global networks, as shown by its very low share of co-authorship and co invention that is below the OECD median (3q, r).
-The government seeks to improve the openness of the STI system through continued government co-operation on S&T and diversification of the ways in which Chinese enterprises and PRIs interact with foreign counterparts.
-In recent years, China has also increased its participation in large-scale international collaborative projects, such as the EU 7th Framework Programme, and has engaged in annual bilateral dialogues with key partner countries, such as the United States and Germany, on STI co-operation.
+China’s science and innovation systems are weakly linked to global networks, as is reflected in a level international of co authorship and co invention that is below the OECD median (3q,r).
+The government is trying to make the STI system more open through continued government co operation on S&T and through diversification of the ways in which Chinese enterprises and PRIs interact with their foreign counterparts.
+In recent years, China has also strengthened its participation in large-scale international collaborative projects, such as the EU 7th Framework Programme, and has engaged in annual bilateral dialogues on STI co-operation with key partner countries, such as the United States and Germany.
+For example, financial support continues to be made available under the Sino-EU Science and Technology Cooperation Programme, which aims to promote and support both China and EU S&T innovation and industrial cooperation.
+China plans to support the programme with USD 56 million PPP (CNY 0.2 billion) in 2016.